Don’t like notifications at inopportune times? Here’s how you can completely disable app notifications in Windows 10.

 - Turn off notifications for specific apps

 Note: If you are looking to temporarily disable app notifications, you can enable Focus Assist.
 To turn on Focus Assist, click on the taskbar Notifications icon and click on the “Focus Assist” button.
 Focus Assist will automatically turn off itself after a few hours.
-To turn off manually, click on the button again.
+To turn it off manually, click on the button again.

-Turning off individual app notifications is useful when you have an app that is constantly showing notifications for unnecessary things like offers, events, etc. A good example of this type of behavior would be the gaming and social media apps.
+Turning off individual app notifications is useful when you have an app that is constantly showing notifications for unnecessary things like offers, events, etc. A good example of this type of behavior would be gaming and social media apps.

-1. To disable individual app notifications, open Settings app by pressing the keyboard shortcut Win + I. Alternatively, click on the Notifications icon and then click on the “Settings” button.
+1. To disable individual app notifications, open the Settings app by pressing the keyboard shortcut Win + I. Alternatively, click on the Notifications icon and then click on the “Settings” button.

 2. Go to “System -> Notifications and Actions” in the Settings app.

-Disable Notifications on Windows 10 for All Apps
+Disable All App Notifications on Windows 10

 Disabling all Windows 10 notifications is useful when you don’t want to be bothered with any app notifications whatsoever.

 As soon as you turn off the setting, you will no longer receive any notifications either in the notification center or on the lock screen.

-If you want to completely disable Windows 10 notifications the group policy editor is the way to go.
+If you want to completely disable Windows 10 notifications then the group policy editor is the way to go.
 This method is especially useful for system administrators or if have multiple computers to manage.